processing/processing-sound/README.md

 ### How to use

 The easiest way to install the Sound library is through Processing's Contribution Manager.
 The library comes with many example sketches, the full online reference can be found [here](https://www.processing.org/reference/libraries/sound/).

 Please report bugs [on the Github issues page](https://github.com/processing/processing-sound/issues).
+Advanced users can also have a look at the library's full JavaDoc documentation [here](https://processing.github.io/processing-sound/index.html?processing/sound/package-summary.html).

 For detailed changelogs and to download older releases, have a look at the [Github releases page](https://github.com/processing/processing-sound/releases).